-INITIAT IVE #2.3: Develop a multi-year financial plan with contingency scenarios RUL TOL 0% 10% 20% 30% 40% 50% 60% 70% 80% 90% 100% Status Action Step Description of Action Step Status $\checkmark$ #1 Staff researched several Multi-Year Financial Forecast (MYFF) models of comparable communities as well as GFOA best practice guidance on Multi-Year Financial Planning. $\checkmark$ #2 A framework was developed and shared with executive staff for feedback.
-A final model that included 3 scenarios for major revenue sources was created. $\checkmark$ #3 The draft MYFF was presented to department heads on October 29, 2015.
-Individual meetings were held with the Village Board in November to review the assumptions and structure in detail. $\checkmark$ #4 Staff presented the MYFF to the Village Board on November 23, 2015. ✓ #5 Staff researched best practices by the GFOA and ICMA, and reviewed several contingency plans by various communities to prepare a draft Fiscal Contingency Plan. $\checkmark$ #6 A draft Fiscal Contingency Policy was presented to the Village Board in conjunction with the Multi-Year Financial Forecast on November 28, 2016.
-The Policy will be adopted in conjunction with the Annual Budget.
+INITIAT IVE #2.3: Develop a multi-year financial plan with contingency scenarios 0% 10% 20% 30% 40% 50% 60% 70% 80% 90% 100% 0,0 10 /0 Status Action Step Description of Action Step Status \checkmark #1 Staff researched several Multi-Year Financial Forecast (MYFF) models of comparable communities as well as GFOA best practice guidance on Multi-Year Financial Planning. \checkmark #2 A framework was developed and shared with executive staff for feedback.
+A final model that included 3 scenarios for major revenue sources was created. \checkmark #3 The draft MYFF was presented to department heads on October 29, 2015.
+Individual meetings were held with the Village Board in November to review the assumptions and structure in detail. \checkmark #4 Staff presented the MYFF to the Village Board on November 23, 2015. \checkmark #5 Staff researched best practices by the GFOA and ICMA, and reviewed several contingency plans by various communities to prepare a draft Fiscal Contingency Plan. \checkmark #6 A draft Fiscal Contingency Policy was presented to the Village Board in conjunction with the Multi-Year Financial Forecast on November 28, 2016.
+The Policy was adopted in conjunction with the Annual Budget.